-Are you trying to determine what’s better between aluminum trailers and steel trailers?
+Are you trying to determine what’s better between steel trailers and aluminum trailers in Arkansas?
 There’s no black or white answer.
 A lot of factors go into what trailers require for a given job.

 Below, we break down differences and similarities.
 At the end, you’ll be able to make a smarter purchasing decision that’s right for you.